GStreamer Conference 2014

 The GStreamer Conference is a conference for developers, decision-makers,

 community members, industry partners, and anyone else interested in the

 GStreamer multimedia framework or Open Source and cross-platform multimedia.

 Call for Papers

-The call for papers is now open and talk proposals can be submitted.
+The call for papers is now closed and talk proposals can no longer be

 If you don't think you have enough material for a full talk, but perhaps

 just want to showcase something you're working on, or present a problem or